A Preferential Attachment Process Approaching the Rado Graph: Introduction

-Less work has been done on the infinite limits of such processes, which is the focus of the current work.
+The infinite limits of such processes have received less analysis, and this is our focus here.
 Our entry point is the paper of Kleinberg and Kleinberg \cite{KK}, in which a process is studied whereby a single vertex and a constant number $C$ of edges are added at each time-step, with each new edge starting at the new vertex and with endpoint independently chosen among the pre-existing vertices with probability proportional to their degree.
 Thus, these structures are analysed as \emph{directed multi-graphs}, in that each edge has a direction, and there may exist two or more edges sharing the same start and end-points.
 (Loops from a vertex to itself are not permitted, however.)

 Kleinberg and Kleinberg show that in each of the cases $C=1$ and $C=2$, there is, up to isomorphism, a unique infinite limiting structure, which the process approaches with probability $1$.
 (They also show that the analogous result fails for $C \geq 3$.)